garageScript/v3/public/articles/ip-request-response-example.md

 the file would be a little more than 24 bytes.
 Don't forget that spaces and **new line** (between `World` and `How`) count as characters too!)

-A file can be get big.
+As a file gets large, we use abbreviations.
 Instead of `50,000,000 bytes` we say the file is `50 megabytes`.
 Here is the conversion table:

 {% table %}